-Are you passionate about Dorchester County?
-The Heart of Chesapeake Country Heritage Area is seeking nominations for one at-large seat on the Heritage Area’s Management Board.
-The term is for three years, and will begin in January 2019.
-(Click the headline above to read more.)
+The Heart of Chesapeake Country Heritage Area (HCCHA) is seeking nominations for two at-large seats on the Heritage Area’s Management Board.
+Both terms are for three years and will begin in January 2024.